offbynull/palignprims/README.md

  * **Safe**: Strong compile-time constraints with optional but equally strong runtime checks.
  * **Verified**: Tested and documented APIs, with tests doubling as usage examples.
  * **Modern**: Built using C++23, with stylistic / structural conventions from higher-level languages.

+PAlignPrims is 0% vibe coded.
+Every line of code and documentation is deliberate, written with care and consideration.

 Choose a path: